 Wondering if life insurance with long term care rider is worth it?
 Adding a long term rider (LTC) to your life insurance policy can really help lessen your concerns about getting extra help down the road.

 The average costs of a long term care facility is around $75,000 to $140,000 per year depending on the the type you choose.
 You may also want to know that approximately over 52% of individuals turning age 65 will need some long term care in their life.

-Today we’re going to help you understand the different types of long term coverage that’s available to you.
+Today we’re going to help you understand the different types of long term coverage that’s available to you from the best life insurance companies available.
 We’ll look at the pros and cons of long term care to see if it will meet your goals for coverage.

 Long Term Care Rider Definition

 The long term care rider pays for long term care by taking cash out of your life insurance death benefit to pay for nursing services, nursing homes and other qualified services.
 This is not the same as an Accelerated Death benefit rider as you qualify for these riders in a different way.